commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer bundle:compute_price_amount ID`

-Send this attribute if you want to compute the price_amount_cents as the sum of the prices of the bundle SKUs for the market..
+Send this attribute if you want to compute the price_amount_cents as the sum of the prices of the bundle SKUs for the market.

 ```
 USAGE